-The role of a QA Tester is to review and analyse new or changed software applications, products, mobile devices, and more, and to look for defects, or issues so that these can be resolved before a software change delivery is released for operational use.
+The role of a QA Tester is to review and analyse new or changed software applications, products, mobile devices etc. and to look for defects or issues so that these can be resolved before a software change delivery is released for operational use.

 Quality Assurance is a vast subject area and is often debated in terms of what it is about, where to start and finish, what to measure and what standards to measure against.
-It is limited by time and cost and there always needs to be a balance and stakeholder agreement regarding the boundaries of these.
+It's limited by time and cost, there always needs to be a balance and stakeholder agreement regarding the boundaries of these.

-We typically perform Quality Assurance testing to improve and safeguard quality and to prevent issues in a product or service.
-It is valuable in avoiding costly rework, and reduces problems for stakeholders, such as live system outages, showstoppers in live business operational processing, compliance, legal, financial problems and data protection issues to name a few!
+We typically perform Quality Assurance testing to improve, safeguard quality and to prevent issues in a product or service.
+It is valuable in avoiding costly rework and reduces problems for stakeholders, such as live system outages, showstoppers in live business operational processing, compliance, legal, financial problems and data protection issues, to name a few!

-Quality Assurance gives increased confidence to stakeholders that the new or changed product or service is likely to meet the quality standards and integrity expectations whilst enhancing the operational processes.
+Quality Assurance gives increased confidence to stakeholders that the new or changed product/service is likely to meet the quality standards and integrity expectations whilst enhancing the operational processes.
 It can help commercial operations regain a commercial advantage over other competitors and market sectors.
 Often it can boost the morale of the system application users too, which helps with engagement and productivity.

-To begin with, when a quality initiative or activity is launched, there are some expectations and objectives around scope, for example, some critical success factors or some quality targets and issues that are intended to be addressed, such as reducing the number of critical and high severity incidents affecting live business operations.
-Some quality initiatives are around system application performance times, or simplifying process to bring time and cost efficiency, or a better client/user experience or service offering.
+To begin with, when a quality initiative or activity is launched, there are some expectations and objectives around scope.
+For example, some critical success factors or quality targets/issues that are intended to be addressed.
+Other factors may be reducing the number of critical and high severity incidents affecting live business operations.
+Some quality initiatives are around system application performance times or simplifying process to bring time and cost efficiency, a better client/user experience or service offering.
 The collection of these is often referred to as change requirements.

-Fit for purpose criteria is ambiguous and subjective, and needs collaborative input and sign off from the sponsor or suitable delegated representative.
+Fit for purpose criteria is ambiguous and subjective.
+It needs collaborative input and sign off from the sponsor or suitable delegated representative.

-A QA tester will need to have advanced sight of the criteria which will deem a delivery fit for purpose and have the time and opportunity to walk through them with a suitable Subject Matter Expert (SME) and discuss the testing impacts, methods and dependencies.
+A QA tester will need to have advanced sight of the criteria which will deem a delivery fit for purpose and have the time and opportunity to walk through them with a suitable Subject Matter Expert (SME).
+They would discuss the testing impacts, methods and dependencies.
 Getting things right first time can be measured with the appropriate management information statistics, such as how many defects are found within QA Testing and how many defects are found in live, compared to before.
-Again, what is ‘right’ can be open to interpretation so, documenting detailed expectations, wants and needs, then refining these with appropriate stakeholders is key!
+Again, what is ‘right’ can be open to interpretation so, documenting detailed expectations, wants and needs then refining these with appropriate stakeholders is key!

-QA testing in the software industry is often monitored with quality standards such as ISO 9000 or CMMI(Capability Maturity Model Integration), TMMI(Testing Maturity Model Integration).
-Sometimes organisations do not operate within these models and so quality is based on business and commercial needs.
+QA testing in the software industry is often monitored with quality standards such as ISO 9000, CMMI (Capability Maturity Model Integration) or TMMI (Testing Maturity Model Integration).
+Sometimes organisations do not operate within these models, so quality is based on business and commercial needs.

-Enlisting the help of test consultancies can prove especially valuable, and guidance in format and decision making can be very beneficial, especially where there is ambiguity and a lack of structure and or governance.
+Enlisting the help of test consultancies can prove especially valuable.
+The guidance in format and decision-making can be very beneficial, especially where there is ambiguity and a lack of structure/governance.

 QA tester activities are often, but not always, underpinned by quality management systems which are a collection of processes focused on consistently reporting on and meeting customer or business requirements.
 This helps to enhance satisfaction and is aligned with an organisational purpose and strategic directives.